The Army Air Forces in World War II

-The Army Air Forces in World War II is a seven-volume work describing the actions of the U.S. Army Air Corps (from June 1941, the U.S. Army Air Forces) between January 1939 and August 1945.
+The Army Air Forces in World War II is a seven-volume work describing the actions of the United States Army Air Corps (USAAC), and from June 1941 the United States Army Air Forces (AAF) that succeeded it, between January 1939 and August 1945.
 It was published between 1948 and 1958 by the University of Chicago Press under the auspices of the Office of Air Force History.
 The series editors were Wesley Frank Craven and James Lea Cate.

 Background

-In June 1942, the Chief of the Air Staff directed that an historian be appointed to record the military operations of the Air Corps.
+In June 1942, the Chief of the Air Staff directed that an historian be appointed to record the military operations of the USAAC.
 In July a similar position was created to provide an administrative history.
 Both efforts were placed in the Historical Division of the Office of the Assistant Chief of Air Staff, Intelligence.
-The officer in charge, Col. Clanton W. Williams of the University of Alabama, held a succession of titles which culminated in AAF Historian.
-Editors Craven and Cate equate his duties to those of a university dean.
+The officer in charge, Colonel Clanton W. Williams of the University of Alabama, held a succession of titles which culminated in AAF historian editors Craven and Cate equate his duties to those of a university dean.